The global skills and competency framework for the digital world

 Applies appropriate delivery methodologies and tools.
 Establishes and leads delivery teams, creating a collaborative and productive working environment.

-Delivery management [prototype]: Level 5
+Delivery management: Level 5

 Level 5 - Ensure, advise: Essence of the level: Provides authoritative guidance in their field and works under broad direction.
-Accountable for achieving workgroup objectives and managing work from analysis to execution and evaluation
+Accountable for delivering significant work outcomes, from analysis through execution to evaluation.

 (new)